 Games of the Bridge Studio are played at the Hotel Arcada shown in red in this map.
 The main street running through the map is called “Calzada de l’Estacion” and the road in yellow is the peripheral highway, MX111, known locally as the “Libramiento” or freeway.
 In this map Calzada de l’Estacion is the East-West street under the word “CONSTRULANDIA.”
 Any cab driver can take you to the Hotel Arcada (especially if you remind them that it is on Calzada de l’Estacion).
-Cab fare is 50 or 60 pesos, on the order of US$ 2.50 to $ 3.00 depending where and when the driver picks you up.
+Cab fare is 60 or 70 pesos, on the order of US$ 3.25 to $ 3.70 depending where and when the driver picks you up.
 Tipping is not expected.
+The game fee at both clubs is 100 pesos per session (about US$ 5.75 at current rates).

 If you are fit you can also walk there (mostly downhill from the Parroquia), but it helps to understand the miracle of street names in San Miguel.
 A street — a single street — can be named differently according to where you are on it.
 An example is the very East-West street containing the Hotel Arcada..This street, roughly a mile to the West of the center of town has the name “Calzada de l’Estacion.”
 Heading on it toward town center its name changes to “Calle Conde de Canal” or just plain “Canal” to the locals. until further uphill, the name changes to “Calle San Francisco.”
 That’s the (no doubt deeply conflicted) street you want if you want to walk to the bridge game.

-When you get to the Aurora, there is a ramp or 5 steps up to get into the hotel.
+When you get to the Arcada, there is either a ramp or 5 steps up to get into the hotel.
 If stairs give you trouble, the front desk or other bridge players will help you up the second flight of stairs to the game site.